pedrorls/kanban-app/README.md

-# react-boilerplate - Boilerplate for "SurviveJS - React"

-See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.
+# Simple Kanban-App

 ## Getting Started

+1. clone repository `git@github.com:pedrorls/kanban-app.git`
+2. change directory `cd kanban-app`
-1. `npm i` - Install dependencies.
+3. `npm i` - Install dependencies.
 This might take a while.
-2. `npm start` - Run development build.
+4. `npm start` - Run development build.
 If it doesn't start, make sure you aren't running anything else in the same port.
 In case you are on a Unix platform, you can try `PORT=3000 npm start`.
 It will pick up the port from the environment if it's set.
-3. Surf to the port shown at terminal.
+5. Surf to the port shown at terminal.
-4. Start modifying the code.
+6. Start modifying the code.
 The browser should pick up the changes.

 ## Advanced Commands